-Three years ago when I started crafting, I chose a decoupage project as my first project.
-What a mistake!…Believe it or not, it was way worse than what Greg went through with his first Mod Podge project.
+When I first started crafting, I jumped right in with a decoupage project.
+What a mistake!
+Believe it or not, it was way worse than what Greg went through with his first Mod Podge project.
 [Yeah, right.
 Easy to make that claim with no supporting evidence.
 Show pics, or it didn’t happen! -Greg] Every time I tried to get rid of the air bubbles, I ended up tearing the dang paper!
 After four or five tries, I was so annoyed that I literally cried and swore that I would never try my hand at decoupage again.
-[It would have been hilarious if she weren’t my wife, and if I didn’t value my life. -Greg] Hahahaha, I know…what a sore loser, right? π But just like anything else in life, the more you practice, the better you become at it…or should I say, the more you practice, the better you handle the defeat!
+[It would have been hilarious if she weren’t my wife, and if I didn’t value my life. -Greg] Hahahaha, I know…what a sore loser, right? 😀 But just like anything else in life, the more you practice, the better you become at it…or should I say, the more you practice, the better you handle defeat!
 LOL.
+A couple months and many defeats later, I must have trained my nerves well, as I was able to pick up a bottle of Mod Podge without shaking with fear and anger, LOL!
+This time, surprisingly, everything went excellent, and I managed to make some beautiful antique world map decoupage candles for Greg’s Mom as a gift.

-Have you had enough of my yapping?
-Then let’s get on with the tutorial, shall we?
+Then let’s get on with the decoupage candles tutorial, shall we?

-I made several decoupage designs for both 5 inch and 6 inch tall LED candles…and yes, as usual I am sharing all of them with you at the end of the post.
-Hence, if you’d like to use those designs, you can skip the step above π
+I made several decoupage designs for both 5 inch and 6 inch tall LED candles…and yes, as usual, I am sharing all of them with you at the end of the post.
+Hence, if you’d like to use those designs, you can skip the step above 😉

 Once I was finished with the designs, I printed them on copy paper (8.5″ x 11″, aka letter-size paper) and let the ink dry for a couple of hours.